On this page you will find useful information and resources to help support business through the COVID-19 crisis.

-There are a number of opportunities for businesses to access business advice to support them with managing the impacts of COVID-19, implementing changes, planning for the future and the sharing of experiences and ideas.
+There are a number of opportunities for businesses to access support in managing the impacts of COVID-19, implementing changes, planning for the future and sharing of experiences and ideas.

-Council encourage businesses to seek advice and support for their existing networks.
+Council encourages businesses to seek advice and support for their existing networks.
 This may include accountants, bookkeepers, business advisors and local business and tourism associations.